 The ADR Advisory Group advises ACUS on potential new initiatives to improve—through potential ACUS-recommended administrative and legislative reforms—the design and administration of ADR programs throughout the federal government.
 The ADR Advisory Group builds on ACUS’s longstanding study and implementation of ADR in federal administrative processes.
 All members of the ADR Advisory Group are government officials.
 (The Advisory Group is distinct from the agency or interagency committee designated under 5 U.S.C. § 573(c).)
 For more information about the ADR Advisory Group, please contact Kazia Nowacki (knowacki@acus.gov).

-The Roundtable on AI in Federal Agencies will help agencies develop and improve protocols and practices for using AI tools in their administrative processes.
+The Roundtable on Artificial Intelligence (AI) in Federal Agencies will help agencies develop and improve protocols and practices for using AI tools in their administrative processes.
 It will provide a forum for officials representing agencies across the federal government to exchange information and best practices related to uses of AI in rulemaking, adjudication, enforcement, and other administrative processes.
-A consultative group of leading scholars and AI experts will assist the Roundtable by sharing academic research and helping to identify subjects for further study.
-For more information about the Roundtable on AI in Federal Agencies, please visit its webpage or contact Kazia Nowacki (knowacki@acus.gov).
+For more information about this Roundtable, please contact Kazia Nowacki (knowacki@acus.gov).